ejp-rd-vp/FDP-Reference-Implementation-Configuration/README.md

 Further down the page there are additional fields that I would like to fill-out.
 For example, I am going to declare that this service does not utilize personal information (in the GDPR sense).
 The allowed values are "true" and "false"  (lower case!).
 I am not sure if this is enforced or not

+# Telling the VP that the service exists

 I also want to tell the VP that the service exists, so I need to make it **VPDiscoverable**.
 Find the section called "Vp Connection" and click "add".
 The result is a dropdown menu, where you are allowed to seect one of:
 * http://purl.org/ejp-rd/vocabulary/VPDiscoverable
 * http://purl.org/ejp-rd/vocabulary/VPContentDiscovery